lautenba/ADA_pADAwan_Project/README.md

 - Filter dataset (keep interesting and useful data)

-29.11.2019: Clean the data (adapt each value of the resulting data to fit in our functions)

 06.12.2019:

 - Clean the data (adapt each value of the resulting data to fit in our functions)